 Rehabilitation counseling educators train prospective counselors to assist a diverse group of people who

 experience chronic illness, disability and/or mental and emotional concerns across the lifespan.
 The

-mission of the Rehabilitation Counseling Education Program at IIT is to offer a student-focused
+mission of the Rehabilitation Counseling Education Program at Illinois Tech is to offer a student-focused

 and research-based curriculum that prepares doctoral level students to become professional counselor educators trained to perform advanced level counseling, postsecondary teaching, clinical supervision, research, scholarship, leadership, and advocacy activities.

 Clinical training is a major emphasis of the curriculum and fieldwork experiences.
 Practicum and internships are required for all students in the RCEP.
 An array of rehabilitation agencies in the Chicago area provide opportunities for fieldwork experienced focused in clinical counseling, research, leadership and advocacy.
 Undergraduate and master’s degree programs at IIT provide a milieu for doctoral students to hone skills in supervision and teaching.
 Doctoral students must be covered by individual professional counseling liability insurance policies while enrolled in practicum, counseling internship or supervision internship.

 Opportunities for fieldwork are abundant both within the university and in the Chicagoland area.
 Doctoral students have opportunities to provide clinical supervision for students in the Rehabilitation and Mental Health Counseling master’s degree program and teach coursework at the master’s and undergraduate level at Illinois Tech.
 Faculty at Illinois Tech have strong research programs that provide a variety of prospective research-oriented internship opportunities both at Illinois Tech and in the community.
 Students may complete practica and internships at local organizations including, but not limited to:

 - Community Counseling Centers of Chicago

 - South Campus